coffeescript6/discuss/Features.md

 ### `async`/`await` [(#10)](https://github.com/coffeescript6/discuss/issues/10)

 > An [old pull request](https://github.com/jashkenas/coffeescript/pull/3757) basically implements this feature exactly as we’ve outlined it below, though the PR contains an ES5 shim.
-There is a discussion of whether the feature should be implemented with the shim, only as outputting ESNext syntax, or outputting both (with the ESNext output triggered by a new flag).

 `async`/`await` isn’t completely standardized yet; it’s not part of ES2015 or ES2016, though support has started appearing in browsers.
 [It has reached Stage 4 of ES2017](https://github.com/tc39/proposals/blob/master/finished-proposals.md).